 Marty's sincere and warm approach during my Marty was a builder in the full sense of the word: tenure on the Jewish Studies Board encouraged me of programs, facilities, and relationships.
 His successes to expand my mindset and to think outside the box.
 His empathy knew no bounds.
 I am a better person due to my association with Marty Perlmutter.
 He was realizing it.
 His quiet demeanor and light hand, never a compassionate and loving father, grandfather, and sanctimonious, were unusually powerful in terms of friend, loved by all he met, including my wife, Mickey, and me.
-We will miss him, as will his wife, Jeri, their by Chad S. A. Gibbs, Assistant Professor of Jewish Studies, Director of the Zucker/Goldberg Center for Holocaust Studies, College of Charleston
+We will miss him, as will his wife, Jeri, their for Holocaust Studies, College of Charleston